 What do they know about friends?"

 What ensued was pretty much history's shortest, most awkward small-talk text conversation.
 Part of me wanted to engage more, but at that point I was wary.
 I couldn't fathom why, after so much time, was she trying to reach me, especially when i had made a couple of attempts to reach out over the past few years with no response or acknowledgement.
 When I ran out of small talk, I simply stopped replying.

 I found out later from my mother that my dad had run into her at the store.
-She was in own with her family, and he suggested she call me.
+She was in town with her family, and he suggested she call me.
 I guess it's harder for someone to hang up on a text?
 I guess if it were me I'd be hesitant to pick up the phone, as well, not knowing what reaction would be waiting on the other end.
 I'd considered calling, but I think I was still angry and still felt as though I was owed an apology.
 I'm sure she may have felt the same way.
 I don't know, I can only speculate.
 Truth is, I still miss her but I am still hurt about the way things went down.

 I'm still not entirely sure how I feel, at any rate.
 I don't regret my part in it, only that my timing could have been better.
 I sleep well at night, knowing I've done things on my own terms and at my own pace, in a way I've felt was best for myself and my children.
 I don't apologize for these things, or for having times that were difficult to navigate.

 I have friends, dear friends and The Guy On The Other Side of The Bed and family, all whom get that I am not perfect, far from it and for that I am eternally grateful.
 I guess it still gets to me sometimes.
-Such is life.